LinzSTP/github-pages-with-jekyll/_posts/2019-10-24-my-first-blog-post.md

 ---
 title: "LinzSTP Blog"
-date: "2019-24-10"
+date: 2019-10-24

 ---
 Why is everything so difficult?
-I wishh I could snap my fingers and my web page would be built :)
+I wish I could snap my fingers and my web page would be built :)